South Florida Business Climate in 2023

 Obtain Sales Tax Certificate Prior to Sale

 Prior to the sale of most businesses which sell products or services subject to Florida’s sales tax, a buyer will request that the seller present a sales tax Certificate of Compliance from the Florida Department of Revenue.
 This certificate ensures the buyer that the seller has no outstanding liens or liabilities with the Florida Department of Revenue.
-Having this certificate in place and sharing it with potential buyers saves time and hassle down the line for the seller (it often may take a few weeks to receive the certificate) and gives the buyer extra assurances that the business is in good standing with its regulatory obligations.
+Having this certificate in place and sharing it with potential buyers saves time and hassle down the line for the seller.
+It often may take a few weeks to receive the certificate, and having it prepared well before closing will give the buyer assurances that the seller is in full compliance.

 By taking preparatory measures to organize their financials and business records, as well as de-emphasizing their personal role in the business, business sellers will realize maximize value for their businesses in 2023.